blefebvre/blefebvre.github.com/source/_posts/2013-08-22-setting-up-a-dispatcher-on-os-x.markdown

 	$ cd ~/Downloads/dispatcher-apache2.2-darwin-x86-64-4.1.4/conf/
 	$ sudo cp dispatcher.any /etc/apache2/conf/

-Set the host name and port of your publish instance in dispatcher.any (search for the existing values):
+Open the copy of dispatcher.any with your editor of choice.
+Look for the '/renders' entry, and point the '/rend01' instance host name and port to your publish instance:

 	/hostname "127.0.0.1"
 	/port "4503"